TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 We recommend: Use method 1) for extensive documentation with several chapters, use method 2) for minimal documentation which can be maintained in one file.

+.. rst-class:: panel panel-default

 .. _tip-edit-me-on-github:
-.. rst-class:: panel panel-default

-How do I Get an "Edit me on GitHub" Button
+How do I Get an "Edit on GitHub" Button
 ==========================================

-Why might you want an "Edit me on GitHub" button on the rendered pages of your extension documentation?
+Why might you want an "Edit on GitHub" button on the rendered pages of your extension documentation?

 .. figure:: ../images/edit_me_on_github+shadow.svg
    :class: with-shadow
-   :alt: "Edit me on GitHub" button
+   :alt: "Edit on GitHub" button

-   "Edit me on GitHub" button
+   "Edit on GitHub" button

 It makes it easier to contribute to the documentation!